-Level of U ncertainty Impact of assumption with Assumption Risk Likelihood Financial Impact high financial risk Rate Revenue Council is proposing to increase average rates by 11.5%.
+Level of U ncertainty 1 Assumption Risk Likelihood Financial Impact Impact of assumption with high financial risk Rate Revenue Council is proposing to increase average rates by 11.5%.
 The increase in proposed rates is to cover general cost increases, but is mostly caused by the additional proposed projects and due to revised (reduced) investment revenue projections.
 That the projected rate increases are insufficient to cover price changes resulting from inflation.
 Low Low Council will actively monitor actual results against budget.
-Impact of GST on rates It appears likely that the May budget will include an announcement that GST will be raised to 15 percent, most likely with effect from 1 October 2010.
-Throughout the Annual Plan, where figures are stated as GST inclusive, the assumed GST is 12.5%.
-That legislation will change and GST will be increased to 15% effective from 1 October 2010.
+Impact of GST on rates The Government has announced its decision to increase GST from the current rate of 12.5% to 15%, effective from 1 October 2010.
+All rates and amounts are stated as, plus GST at the prevailing rate.
+Throughout the Annual Plan, where figures are stated as GST inclusive, the assumed GST is 12.5%, unless otherwise stated.
 An increase in GST will impact on the GST levied on rates.
-Rates may increase by 2.5% as a result of proposed increases in GST.
-High High Council will be required to comply with any change in GST legislation.
-Ratepayers may be subject to GST on rates at 15% rather than the current rate of 12.5%.
+High High GST will apply the current rate of 12.5% to rates payable on invoices issued before 1 October 2010 and to any voluntary prepayments of rates made prior to 1 October 2010.
+GST will apply at the increased rate of 15% to rates payable on invoices issued on or after 1 October 2010 and to any voluntary pre-payments of rates made on or after 1 October 2010.
 Expected Returns on Investments Council has forecast the following returns for significant investments.
 Interest Revenue includes return from investment in NRC/ONTRACK JV.
 That prevailing interest rates will differ significantly from those estimated.
 Medium Low The interest rate is set at 7%.
 A reduction in interest revenue will be offset by a reduction in cost Council's share of the cost.